 There are a lot of decisions that a person can make in a matter of seconds, like: “Do I want to eat an apple or an orange?” or “Should I wear a white shirt with these jeans or a black one?” or “Do I use gravy to top off my steak or should I just keep it simple?”
 Choosing a degree is NOT one of them!

-This is why we have laid it down for you to see every aspect in the process to make an informed decision and to help you achieve your short term and long term goals.
+This is why we have laid it down for you to see every aspect of the process to make an informed decision and help you achieve your short- and long-term goals.

 The College Degrees/Majors in the US

-To start with, we have the four kinds of degrees that you can choose from:
+To start with, we have four kinds of degrees that you can choose from:

 One of the major benefits of taking an associate degree before a bachelor’s degree is the cost per credit.
 Said credits can be applied to complete your bachelor’s degree, making it the more cost-effective move – assuming that the college/school that the Associate degree came from is regionally accredited.

 As soon as you complete the Associate program, you can get a job or use the credits you have accumulated and transfer it into your general education (gen ed) requirements needed to continue four years in university to obtain our next type, the Bachelor’s Degree.

 A bachelor’s degree is an undergraduate program, also known as a Baccalaureate degree, divided into three elements: general education, core courses, and electives.

 General education is during the first few years of college and consists mostly of liberal arts (humanities, arts, and sciences).
 The core courses are more specific to the career path that you are to choose.

 And lastly, electives are subjects that are not necessarily required or are outside of the course of study.
 The tip for this is to choose your electives once you’ve selected the required courses.